pranathibinf/Lung_cancer_prediction_project/README.md

 # Methodology
 The project follows these steps:
-Data Loading and Preprocessing
+Data Loading and Preprocessing;
-Data Splitting into Training and Testing sets
+Data Splitting into Training and Testing sets;
-Model Fitting using Logistic Regression
+Model Fitting using Logistic Regression;
-Model Evaluation
+Model Evaluation;
-Feature Selection using Stepwise AIC
+Feature Selection using Stepwise AIC;
-Class Imbalance Handling using ROSE
+Class Imbalance Handling using ROSE;
-Regularization with Lasso
+Regularization with Lasso;
-Cross-Validation
+Cross-Validation;

 # Personal Observations and Further Exploration Suggestions for the Lung Cancer Prediction Project:
 ## Data Loading and Preprocessing